THE

 After LSD

-SOPHIE HOLLINGSHEAD - ACTIVIST
+SOPHIE HOLLINGSHEAD - THE TRUTH-TELLER

 The gorgeous, sultry jazz pianist with a femme fatale allure, Sophie commands the clubs of the West Village with every note.
 She doesn’t just play the room; she owns it.